digma-ai/otel-sample-fastapi/README.md

 # OpenTelemetry Sample: FastAPI simple API instrumented with OTEL and Digma

 The following code is a sample application used to test various scenarios, performance bottlenecks and runtime errors with [Digma](https://github.com/digma-ai/digma).
+This sample uses the standard OTEL instrumentation library as well as the [Digma instrumentation](https://github.com/digma-ai/opentelemetry-instrumentation-digma) helper library.

 ## Preqrequisites
 - [Python 3.8+](https://www.python.org/downloads/)